 Port Phillip Estate Dining Room

 You know the old adage that the better the view, the worse the restaurant?
-Well, forget about it in the Port Phillip Estate Dining Room, where chef Stuart Deller is matching the window cinemascope blow for blow with confident Euro-leaning fare based on the region’s best produce.
-Perfectly cooked pepper-crusted venison loin is paired with salt-baked parsnip and a flutter of black truffle.
-Ribbons of squid-ink linguini curl around spanner crab, puffed rice and umami-rich crustacean crumble.
-To finish, a gingerbread soufflé and rhubarb ice-cream make beautiful logic together.
-And to drink, you can’t go wrong with the estate’s just-released 2014 Ferrous Pinot Noir.
+Well, forget about it in the Port Phillip Estate Dining Room, where the kitchen matches the window cinemascope blow for blow with confident Euro-leaning fare based on the region’s best produce.
+Perfectly cooked Western Australia octopus is served with braised peppers and a flutter of nori.
+Parcels of agnolotti huddle around mushrooms, dressed with an egg yolk puree.
+To finish, a chocolate mousse and malted-milk ice-cream make beautiful logic together.

 Explore the rail trail